TylerGeorgeAlexander/mern-auth-server/README.md

 6. ```yarn start```

 # and then what?
-* you did it, you set up mongodb, express, react, and node in a full stack application that utilizes passport and jwt for authentication
+* you did it! you set up mongodb, express, react, and node in a full stack application that utilizes passport and jwt for authentication
 ## gratz
 * don't delay start today!
 * that means go build